On this page:

 Please make sure you advise our accounts team of your Private Health Insurance eligibility and details when you meet with them.

 At Monash IVF, we understand that IVF cost and paying for fertility treatment can sometimes feel like an unachievable goal.
-As a result, we are pleased to promote SuperCare, an Australian Government initiative that assists individuals and families in accessing their superannuation to cover medial costs, such as fertility treatment.
+As a result, we are pleased to promote SuperCare, a company that assists individuals and families in accessing their superannuation to cover medial costs, such as fertility treatment.

 SuperCare’s consultants will provide assistance to patients every step of the way.